Darkness4/auth-htmx/README.md

-# Go + HTMX + OAuth2/OIDC
+# Go + HTMX + OAuth2/OIDC + WebAuthn

 A very simple example HTMX with OAuth2 with:

 - Go HTML templating engine.
 - HTMX solution for SSR.
 - OAuth2 with Github Auth and OIDC.
+OAuth2 delegates authentication to another authentication service.
+OIDC provides identities.
-- (+CSRF protection measures for OAuth2 and all requests).
+- CSRF protection measures for OAuth2 and all requests.
 - SQLite3 with sqlc and golang-migrate.
+- Optional users in database as Identity Provider.
+Authentication is through WebAuthn, a solution to delegate authentication directly to the user.
+- JWT is used a session token.

+Embellishment:

+- Notyf to notify about errors, include HTMX errors.
+- Added Hyperscript for edge cases.

 ## Motivation